irondrummer92/machine-learning/README.md

 Next steps - Add iteration error plots for train and validation tests

 01/01 - Added code for neural nets.
 Need to complete derivartions for batch and stochastic backprop algorithms

+01/02 - Added new notebook with neural nets newer implementation.
+Layers are now built as objects and have forward and backward processes of their own